Annual Influenza ("Flu") Vaccine

 How effective is the flu vaccine?

 Each year, the World Health Organization predicts the most common strains of influenza virus.
 Vaccines are then made based on the yearly predictions.
 Generally the flu vaccine boosts your immune system and protects you for four to six months.
 While the flu vaccine is an excellent line of defence, it cannot protect against every strain of the flu.
 You may still get sick even if you get your flu vaccine, but symptoms are usually milder.
+The flue shot is your best protection.

 Who should get the flu vaccine?

-The flu vaccine is recommended for almost everyone 6 months of age or older.
+The flu vaccine is recommended for everyone 6 months of age and older.
 Talk to your health care provider or contact the Health Unit if you have questions or concerns.
 Some people are at a higher risk for developing serious health complications if they get sick with the flu.
 It is very important for these people and their caregivers to get their yearly flu vaccine.

 Who should not get the flu vaccine?